 Break up chocolate bar into small bowl and add coconut oil.
 Warm in microwave for 30 sec intervals, stirring in between, until completely liquified.
 Or, heat over the stove.

 Once shortbread & caramel have completely cooled, pour caramel sauce over the base layer, spreading out evenly.
-Set in refrigerator until it hardens (about 20-35 minutes).
+Set in freezer until it hardens (about 1-2 hours).

 Remove from freezer once frozen (if still soft, keep in freezer until fully hardened) and pour chocolate over the top, spreading out evenly.
 Sprinkle flakey sea salt as the last touch and set back in fridge for 5-10 minutes to harden.

 Ready to serve!!
 Enjoy!
 Store in airtight container in the refrigerator 🙂